Updated April 24, 2018

 International students must take the English Language Proficiency Exam prior to finalization of a TA assignment.
 Below is more information to determine if this requirement applies to your situation:

-- Students whose spoken TOEFL score is 23-27 must pass an in-person English Language Proficiency Certification Examination (ELCE) requirement prior to being hired as a TA for the first time.
-This test will be administered in the Fall quarter of each year, and during Finals Week of subsequent quarters, and applicants will be eligible to hold a TA position beginning in the following quarter.
-All students in this category will be marked as ineligible for a TA application during the quarter they take the ELCE Exam.
-We will contact you to schedule the exam if this requirement applies to your situation.
+- Students whose spoken TOEFL score is 23-25 or who have waived the TOEFL requirement due to their previous educational background must pass the in-person English Language Certification Examination (ELCE) prior to being hired as a TA for the first time.
+This test is administered during Finals Week of each quarter, and students who pass will be eligible to hold a TA position two (2) quarters after passing (i.e. a student who passes the exam during Finals Week of Fall quarter will be eligible to TA in Spring quarter).
+All students in this category will have their TA applications marked as ineligible until they have satisfied the requirement.
+We will contact you to schedule the exam if this applies to your situation.

-- Students with a spoken TOEFL score of 28 or above are exempt from this requirement and may be considered for a TA position in the Fall quarter of their admit year.
+- Students with a spoken TOEFL score of 26 or above are exempt from this requirement and may be considered for a TA position in the first quarter of their admit year.

 - Students who are being hired for the first time and who do not yet have a social security number must apply for one through the International Students & Programs Office.

-If you are applying for other campus employment (e.g., you think a faculty may support you on research funding or you applied to TA in more than one department), please remember that your total UCSD employment may not exceed 20 hours/week (50%) during the academic year.
+If you are applying for other campus employment (i.e. you think a faculty member may support you to do research, or you applied to TA in more than one department), please remember that your total UC San Diego employment may not exceed 20 hours/week (50%) during the academic year.
 During the summer, students are able to work for a total of 40 hours/week (100%).

 To apply for a TA assignment, complete the online TA preference application form for the quarter you wish to TA in: